 What is Kanban?

-Kanban is a systematic method derived from Lean and Agile.
+Kanban is a systematic method of work, derived from Lean and Agile.
 It ensures teams pull work items - Kanban cards - through a process, achieving continuous delivery.
-Kanban also prescribes that the amount of work in progress gets limited to optimize flow.
+Kanban also prescribes that the amount of work in progress gets limited, to optimize flow.

 Successfully implementing Kanban is not complete without ensuring that all of its fundamental rules are adhered to:

 - Workflow visualization